A layered security systemA layered security system

 • Regular data backups

-See also How to review security auditing techniques for CompTIA PenTest+ certification exam
+See also How to simulate encryption methods for CompTIA CASP+ certification exam

 Another important aspect of maintaining IT security levels is to implement access controls and limit user privileges.
 This helps to prevent unauthorized access to sensitive data and systems.
 It is also important to regularly monitor and analyze system logs to detect any suspicious activity and take appropriate action.
 Additionally, organizations should consider implementing multi-factor authentication to further enhance security measures.